 The indoor dining capacity was also raised to 75% for those restaurants currently self-certified and those that undergo the self-certification process, which involves agreeing to strictly comply to all public health safety guidelines and orders.

-This will help sportsbooks and casinos throughout the state as more people get back out to a more normal, routine-like feel to life.
+This will help PA casinos and sportsbooks throughout the state as more people get back out to a more normal, routine-like feel to life.